hashicorp/field-workshops-consul/docs/oss/slides-consul.md

 * Your Name
 * Job Title
 * Automation Experience
-* Favorite Text Editor
 ]

 ???
 Use this slide to introduce yourself, give a little bit of your background story, then go around the room and have all your participants introduce themselves.

-The favorite text editor question is a good ice breaker, but perhaps more importantly it gives you an immediate gauge of how technical your users are.

-**There are no wrong answers to this question.
-Unless you say Notepad.
-Friends don't let friends write code in Notepad.**

-**If you don't have a favorite text editor, that's okay!
-We've brought prebuilt cloud workstations that have Visual Studio Code already preinstalled.
-VSC is a free programmer's text editor for Microsoft, and it has great Terraform support.
-Most of this workshop will be simply copying and pasting code, so if you're not a developer don't fret.
-Terraform is easy to learn and fun to work with.**

 ---
 name: Table-of-Contents